-De Stijl emerged from a desire among painters, designers and architects to use art for rational purposes, allied to a utopian vision of social harmony, and gave rise to other radical movements of the 20th century, from the Bauhaus to Abstract Expressionism
+De Stijl emerged from a desire to use art for rational purposes, with its proponents sharing a vision of social harmony.
+It also gave rise to other radical movements of the 20th century, from the Bauhaus to Abstract Expressionism

 In 1918 a manifesto was published by a coalition of Dutch artists, architects, designers and poets who called themselves De Stijl (‘The Style’).
 Central to their declaration was a desire to connect with ‘the universal’.
 Their work would not be representational, illustrative or narrative, but reflect a state of ideal harmony.

 The founders of De Stijl were certainly not the first artists to yearn for the sublime.
 However, they were arguably the first to promote the Theosophical concepts of the Russian aristocrat-turned-guru, Helena Petrovna Blavatsky — known as Madame Blavatsky.
 Theosophy aimed to unite religions and promote brotherhood, and this appealed to a group who wanted to integrate art, life and culture into an international, modern movement.

 There is no record of where the name ‘De Stijl’ originated, but the late art historian Paul Overy suggests it was inspired by the book Over stijl in bouw- en meubelkunst (‘Concerning Style in the Art of Architecture and Furniture’) written by H.P.
 Berlage, a Dutch architect who had a profound influence on the group.